 Richard C. McPherson

-Author of the forthcoming novel, Man Wanted in Cheyenne.
+Author of Man Wanted in Cheyenne.

 Dick McPherson's short stories have been called "beautifully honest," appearing in Black Fox Literary Magazine, Unleash Press, and The Write Launch.